-He has successfully represented financial institutions and law firms throughout the country for claims filed under the Fair Debt Collection Practices Act, Fair Credit Reporting Act, and various state consumer protection statutes.
+He has successfully represented healthcare and financial institutions and law firms throughout the country for claims filed under the Fair Debt Collection Practices Act, Fair Credit Reporting Act, and various state consumer protection statutes.

 Shannon has first-chaired more than 100 jury trials.
 He is a former prosecutor for the Delaware County Office of the District Attorney, where he investigated and prosecuted white collar crimes, and other felonies.

 » Compelling Arbitration – How to Use Motions to Compel Arbitration, RMAI Webinar, May 2023;

 » Medical Debt and the Ever-Changing Regulatory Landscape, ACA International 2022 Fall Forum, November 2022;

 » Medical Debt and the Ever-Changing Regulatory Landscape, Southwest ACA Conference & Expo, October 2022;

 » The CFPB’s Focus on Medical Debt and the Credit Reporting Agencies’ Response: What You Need to Know, ACA International Convention & Expo, July 2022;